 The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

-This transdisciplinary programme is designed for students who are business-minded and wish to pursue a career in the entertainment business.
-It will educate graduates who are well-versed both in creative industries and business.
+This transdisciplinary programme is designed for students who are business-minded and wish to pursue a career in the entertainment business and/or arts, cultural and creative industries.

-Entertainment business has a very broad coverage: film, music, media, gaming, cultural events and performances.
-As it has seen rapid development in Hong Kong and the Mainland in recent years, there is a strong need for specialists who can perform a wide range of duties including finance, marketing, administration, audience development, education and beyond.
-More importantly, as technologies are changing the viewer experience drastically, the business constantly looks for specialists who can push for the future forms of entertainment.
+Entertainment business covers a very broad coverage: film, music, media, gaming, cultural events and performances.
+It has been rapidly developing in Hong Kong, the Mainland and across the globe in recent years.
+Technologies and new forms of monetization are also changing the viewer experience drastically.
+Global entertainment businesses need specialists who can perform a wide range of duties including content development, licensing, finance, marketing, administration, circulation, audience development, public education and more importantly, who can support and champion the fast-evolving new forms of audience engagement.